Medically Reviewed by Heather Reynolds, CNM, MSN, FACNM

 Toxoplasmosis, an infection caused by a parasite in cat feces and raw meat.
 If you have cats, assign someone else the duty of cleaning the litter box and wear gloves if you garden in places where cats may frequent.
 Be sure to wash your hands and all surfaces thoroughly after working with raw meat, and avoid eating raw meats.

 Group B streptococcus (GBS).
 This is a type of bacterium that can cause bladder infections and womb infections in pregnant women, and sepsis, meningitis and pneumonia in newborns.

-About 10 to 30 percent of pregnant women carry GBS in the rectum or vagina, but most don't have any symptoms.
+According to the Centers for Disease Control and Prevention (CDC), about 25 percent of pregnant women carry GBS in the rectum or vagina, but most don't have any symptoms.
 These women are considered "carriers."
 The danger occurs if the baby comes in contact with GBS before or during birth.

 Sexually transmitted diseases (STDs).
 Pregnant or not, be sure to use a condom if you have sex with a partner who could have an STD so you can reduce your risk of HIV/AIDS, syphilis, gonorrhea, hepatitis B, herpes and other STDs.